Bowen Family Systems Theory

 How I use it to help

 BFST, named after its creator, Murray Bowen, states that our relationships, shaped by evolution, influence our behaviour.
 Families are the primary mechanism for transmitting these evolved patterns in most modern cultures.
 In turn, the patterns that appear in our lives outside our family reflect those we find within it, and by observing and understanding these patterns better, we gain the ability to change them.
-Of all the concepts in Bowen’s elegant theory, differentiation, emotional triangles, and anxiety are the ones I refer to the most with clients.
+Of all BFST’s concepts, differentiation, emotional triangles, and sibling position are the ones I refer to most in my work.

 Differentiation